cerodell/atsc413/README.md

     ![50kPa Geopotential Heights (dam) and Anomaly (m)](img/50kPa-2021062600.png)

-There is an example of all the products in `atsc413/img/`.
+See an example of all the products below

 ## Data